swenyang/react-date-picker/README.md

 }
 ```

 Note that you should pack `iscroll-probe` instead of `iscroll` in your production code, cause this component use `iscroll-probe` to calculate scroll offset and selected indecies.
-In your [Webpack][3] config:
+For example, in your [Webpack][3] config:

 ```js
 module.exports = {